 I will be spending three days discussing frequent flyer blogging.

-Randy Petersen, the original founder of Flyertalk, current owner of US frequent flyer blog network Boarding Area and all-round nice bloke has invited me to join his network of bloggers for their annual conference.
+Randy Petersen, the original founder of Flyertalk, current owner of US frequent flyer network Boarding Area and all-round nice bloke has invited me to join his network of writers for their annual conference.
 I am genuinely looking forward to meeting a lot of the people whose work I have read over the years.

 As you would expect, I have structured the trip to maximise the new products I can try out.